kairosity/mp2-tunnel-focus/README.md

 - I want to be able to start a countdown timer for work on a particular task.
 - I want to be able to select whether the countdown timer runs for 15 or 25 minutes.
 - When the countdown timer ends, I want to be alerted with an audio alarm and/or a visual display.
-- As a user with a small sleeping child, I want to have the option of turning off the audio alarm and relying on just a visual indication that the countdown is over.
+- I want to have the option of turning off the audio alarm and relying on just a visual indication that the countdown is over.

 - As a user, I want to be able to start an open-ended timer for longer sessions working on a particular task.